annhchen89/cs527/progress1.md

 ### Effort and Challenges
 ___
 __Yong Han Lin (yonghan5)__
-- I created 2 pull requests toward ```EsotericSoftware/kryo``` by potentially fixing 6 tests, I was lucky that one fix can solve 2 tests, and another can solve 4 tests.
+- I created 2 pull requests toward ```EsotericSoftware/kryo``` by potentially fixing six tests.
+I was fortunate that one fix resolved two tests and another resolved four.
+Based on the grading, I think I could earn 18 points if I opened real PRs for all six tests, since points are given per test status.

 __Ann Chen (hueic2)__
 - I created 1 pull requests toward ```google/guava```, but the developer rejected it because FULL mode that reorders the same collection twice is not interesting to them, so I marked it as DeveloperWontFix in IDOFT.
 I also created 2 PRs in ```apache/accumulo```, which is currently pending.